yoosofan/REXX/README.rst

 This is my BS final project on writing an interpreter for REXX programming language on DOS operating system.

-I had used Borland C++ 4.5 compiler to compile the code of this project.
+I used Borland C++ 4.5 compiler for compiling the code of this project.

-Internet was not spread in Iran when I was writing this interpreter.
+Internet was not widely spread in Iran when I was writing this interpreter.
 Therefore my knowledge about REXX was based on what Dr. Towhidi taught me and some few documents.

 REXX is a simple programming language for beginners.